-What is a Wedding Budget?
+How to Make a Wedding Budget?

-A wedding budget is a financial plan for a wedding over a period of time.
-It is a breakdown of the following expenses of the wedding.
+A wedding event budget is a financial plan for a wedding over a period of time.
+It is a breakdown of the following expenses for the wedding.
 A wedding may cost a lot and that is why it is advisable for the soon-to-wed couples to plan over their wedding budget to avoid huge responsibility debts.
 Planning a wedding is a serious assignment for the couples that need to be taken care of.
 Budgeting a wedding would take a lot of effort to balance all the decisions, agreements, and taking care of the savings.
 It is also best for the couples to make a wedding planner so the wedding will not be disorganized.